rameshkr1994/Data-Science-Cookbook/Statistical-Analysis/Scorecards/Scorecards-Methodology.md

 ### Initial Characteristic Analysis
 Initial characteristic analysis of interval variables using the Interactive Grouping node of SAS Enterprise Miner generally involves these steps:
-1. Pre-bin the interval variables into a number of userspecified quantiles or buckets.
+1. Pre-bin the interval variables into a number of user-specified quantiles or buckets.
 This produces fine detailed groupings.
 2. Aggregate the fine detailed groupings into a smaller number using a decision tree to make split choices.
 This produces coarse groupings.
+3. Calculate and examine the key assessment metrics, WOE and IV.
+	- WOE is used for evaluating how well attributes discriminate for each given characteristic.
+	- IV is used for evaluating a characteristic’s overall predictive power.
+4. In some cases, override automatically generated groupings using options within the Interactive Grouping node so that characteristics and their attributes conform to good business logic and still have sufficient predictive power to be entered into a scorecard.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5Njc3NTgwODUsLTI2MTQwMzU2OCwyMD
-IxMTgxMTY2XX0=
+eyJoaXN0b3J5IjpbMTE2MjUyODQsLTI2MTQwMzU2OCwyMDIxMT
+gxMTY2XX0=
 -->